MCM Worldwide

-MCM Worldwide is a luxury fashion brand originally founded in 1976 by fashion designer Michael Cromer.
+MCM or MCM Worldwide is a luxury fashion house and label originally founded in 1976 by Michael Cromer Munich.
 The brand’s signature logo-printed material, called Cognac Visetos, appears on many of its products.
 Its brass plate insignia is found on all heritage collection bags and most products; each brass plate is identified by a unique number at the bottom.

+MCM was bought out in 2005 by Kim Sungjoo of the Daesung Group family.

+MCM makes roughly 70% of its sales in Asia, and the rest in Europe, the Middle East, and the Americas.
 MCM sells its products through wholesale accounts, franchises and directly operated stores.

-MCM was bought out by Sungjoo Group of Korea in 2005. the brand makes roughly 70% of its sales in Asia, and roughly 30% in Europe, the Middle East, and the Americas.

 History

-The MCM label, originally stood popular during the 1980s for being "ostentatious and flashy".
+The MCM brand became popular during the 1980s for being "ostentatious and flashy".
 At the height of its popularity in 1993, it owned 250 branches worldwide and recorded sales of $250 million.
 Following a 1995 investigation of Cromer for alleged tax evasion by German tax authorities, banks and investors lost faith in MCM's financial stability.
 In 1997, the company was restructured, and its stores and trademark rights were split and sold.

-In 2005, the worldwide rights to the MCM brand were acquired from a Swiss financier by Sungjoo Group, a South Korean retail business founded by Sung-Joo Kim, the youngest daughter of South Korean magnate Kim Soo-Keon.
+In 2005, the worldwide rights to the MCM brand were acquired from a Swiss financier by Sungjoo Group, a South Korean retail business founded by Sung-Joo Kim, the youngest daughter of Daesung Group magnate Kim Soo-keon.
 At the time, MCM's global sales stood at $100 million.

-Michael Michalsky, 2006–2013

-Kim hired designer Michael Michalsky and re-launched the brand in 2006 with a new store in Berlin.
+Kim Sung-joo hired designer Michael Michalsky and re-launched the brand in 2006 with a new store in Berlin.
 MCM thereafter reopened stores in New York, Toronto, Paris, London, Singapore, Tokyo, and China among others.
 In 2011, MCM debuted its largest store in Hong Kong’s Entertainment Building.

-Adrian Josef Margelist, 2013–2016

 On the occasion of the brand's 40th anniversary in 2016, MCM commissioned Tobias Rehberger with a limited-edition capsule collection.

 MCM established a Milan design studio in 2017.
 By 2018, the brand presented its first full-fledged ready-to-wear collection at Pitti Uomo.

-Dirk Schönberger, 2018–2023

 In 2018, Dirk Schönberger joined MCM from Adidas, initially as global creative officer; he was promoted to global brand officer in 2022.
 During his time at the brand, he built a design studio in Berlin to complement its creative centers in Seoul and Milan.
 He teamed up with Puma in 2018 on a capsule that included footwear, clothing and accessories, and with Crocs in 2022 on a footwear capsule.

-In 2023, Schönberger left the company.